fsantanna-no/ce0-old/README.md

 }
 ```

+Ownership transfer ensures that rule 1 is preserved.
-If ownership were shared among multiple references, deallocation would be
+If ownership were shared among multiple references, deallocation in rule 2
-ambiguous since owners could be in different scopes:
+would be ambiguous or cause a double free, since owners could be in different
+scopes:

 ```
 {